Attendance

 We greatly value your support in ensuring that the level of student attendance remains high but we appreciate that there will always be personal circumstances which necessitate an absence from school.
 Changes in the law (which came into force on 01 September 2013) make it quite clear that only in exceptional circumstances can the school authorise an absence.
 It is a legal requirement that your child attends school and students are currently required to be on-site for 190 days a year.
 Whilst we appreciate the varied reasons why families do consider taking a child out of school such as holidays during term time, the school’s policy, following Government guidelines is that holidays should always be taken during the 175 days when the students are not required to attend.
 Work missed during term time is always difficult to catch up with and of course, the uniqueness of the actual lesson experience can never be recaptured.
 The expectation for students is that they will catch up with all missed learning by attending additional lunchtime and afterschool mentoring which can impact them on their return, both educationally and mentally.
 For students taking in house and public examinations, any absence from school is always particularly inadvisable and cannot be authorised.

 Any reason for absence must be discussed with the school on each occasion.
 A Leave of Absence form with supporting evidence must be completed on each occasion and sent to school at least 10 days in advance of the requested date.
 All absence will be coded as unauthorised unless a form and supporting evidence is provided.
+Where a leave of absence has not been requested in advance and/or if we believe the student to be away on holiday a Penalty Notice will still apply.

 To complete a Leave of Absence form, please click here.

-Fixed Penalty Notices
+Penalty Notices

 Where a parent fails to ensure the regular school attendance of their child, the parent may be guilty of an offence under section 444 of the Education Act 1996.
-The local authority have the option of issuing a fixed penalty notice and can bring proceeding before the family courts for an Education Supervision Order or prosecuting the parents/guardians under section 444 before a Magistrates court.
+The local authority have the option of issuing a penalty notice and can bring proceeding before the family courts for an Education Supervision Order or prosecuting the parents/guardians under section 444 before a Magistrates court.
 Non school attendance includes any day when a child should be in attendance at school and they are absent without the authorisation of the school and includes unauthorised holidays during term time, persistent absence, severe absence and late arrival at school after the register has closed.
-If your child’s unauthorised attendance falls under 85% within a 6 week period you will be issued with a fixed penalty notice, this includes unauthorised holiday.
+If your child’s unauthorised attendance falls under 85% within a 10 week period you will be issued with a penalty notice, this includes unauthorised holiday.

 For further guidance, please click here.